Thomas Bunbury was the eldest grandson of Sir Henry Bunbury of Stanney and the elder brother of Benjamin Bunbury of Killerig.

 Other noted soprano roles included: Santuzza, Cassandre, Chimène (in Le Cid), Elisabeth (in Tannhäuser), Elvira (in Ernani), Leonora (in both Il Trovatore and La Forza del Destino), Aida, Turandot and Bess.
 Other major mezzo-soprano roles in her repertory included: Dalila, Didon (in Les Troyens), Massenet’s Hérodiade, Laura, Adalgisa, Ulrica, Azucena, Orfeo, Poppea and Baba the Turk.
 In 1991, at the opening of the new Bastille Opera, she appeared as Cassandre, with Shirley Verrett as Didon.
 Due to a strike at the opera, Verrett was unable to perform at the re-scheduled last performance (this is recounted in Verrett’s autobiography), and Bumbry sang both Cassandre and Didon in the same evening.

-Of her recorded legacy, there’s much from her mezzo period, including at least two Carmens and two Amneris, Venus (with Anja Silja as Elisabeth, at the 1962 Bayreuth Festival), Eboli and Orfeo.
+Of her recorded legacy, her mezzo period included at least two Carmens and two Amneris, Venus (with Anja Silja as Elisabeth, at the 1962 Bayreuth Festival), Eboli and Orfeo.
 There are no commercially released complete studio opera recordings with her in a soprano role, but there are live performances of Le Cid, Jenufa and Norma, in addition to some commercial compilations that include arias in the soprano repertoire.
 Interestingly enough, some of these were recorded in her “mezzo” period, in the 1960s (including excerpts of La Forza del Destino in German, with Bumbry as Leonora and Nicolai Gedda as Alvaro).

-She has been inducted into the St. Louis Walk of Fame.
+She was inducted into the St. Louis Walk of Fame.
 Among other honours, she was bestowed the UNESCO Award, the Distinguished Alumna Award from the Academy of Music of the West, Italy’s Premio Giuseppe Verdi, and was named Commandeur des Arts et Lettres by the French government.

 The Benbury Family